 Adapt the meeting format to include both in-person and virtual sharing.

-Update your group in the Area 52 Meeting Guide listing to reflect that you now have Hybrid meetings.
+Update your group with Eastside Intergroup and in the Area 72 Meeting Guide listing to reflect that you now have Hybrid meetings.

 Consider how to collect 7th Tradition for virtual attendees.
 Check out our 7th Traditions Best Practices.